Redeem Now Ends in:

 • Famous Bands That Used Humbucker Guitars: Led Zeppelin, The Rolling Stones (later), Cream, The Allman Brothers Band, Fleetwood Mac, B.B.
 King, Wes Montgomery, AC/DC, Black Sabbath, Guns N' Roses, Metallica, Iron Maiden, Van Halen, Avenged Sevenfold, Slipknot, Radiohead, The Smashing Pumpkins, Foo Fighters, Queens of the Stone Age, Green Day, The Ramones, Muse.

-• Ibanez Guitars (Except AC Series): Many models feature humbuckers for a modern, aggressive tone.
+• Ibanez Guitars: Many models feature humbuckers for a modern, aggressive tone.
+For beginners, look at the Ibanez GIO series, which often fall into the $200 - $400 range.

 • Coil Splitting: Allows toggling between single-coil and humbucker sounds.